hdelva/fosite/thesis/report.md

 \caption{Merging}\label{smp:merge}
 \end{code}

 The name resolution stops at the most recent frame that contains that name.
-Code sample  \ref{smp:merge} illustrates that this isn't just an easy solution -- it's also a useful one.
+Code sample  \ref{smp:merge} illustrates that this isn't just an easy solution -- it can also be a useful one.
 If the negative branch of the condition at line 4 is taken, execution will fail at line 7.
 Variable `x` still has the value it received at line 1, but only reporting this paints an incomplete picture.
 It only has that value if the negative branch was taken.
 So if we want to accurately describe why it has that value, that information should be there as well.
-To this end, merging will resolve relevant identifiers and add a node about the branch to every mapping's path.

 \begin{algorithm}
     \caption{Merge}\label{alg:merge}